Early Years Foundation Stage

 The children attend assemblies every day.
 On Monday there is a whole school assembly, on Tuesday and Wednesday there is a themed assembly, sometimes led by our school chaplain, Thursday is singing assembly and Friday is achievement assembly.

 If your child has a trophy or certificate that has been recently awarded to them at a club from outside school, they may bring this to the Friday assembly.
-Friday achievement assembly is when stickers are awarded for the target of the week.
-The cup is also presented to two children each week.
+Friday achievement assembly celebrates achievements including the ‘Shiny Trophy Award’ for something extra special.

 In the afternoon the children have a drink of water and an afternoon snack.
-This is usually followed by “Bee time” and a class story or circle time before getting ready to go home.
+This is usually followed by a class story or circle time before getting ready to go home.

 Our Reception curriculum

 We offer an enhanced Early Years Curriculum, with specialist teaching in French, Spanish, Music, PE and Swimming in addition to the EYFS Foundation Stage Curriculum.
-Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through different areas of learning and development.
+Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through different areas of learning and development inside and outside the classroom.

-The Foundation Stage Curriculum has seven areas of learning and provides a solid foundation for later achievement in the National Curriculum.
+The Foundation Stage Curriculum has seven areas of learning and provides a solid foundation for children in Reception, preparing them for KS1.

 The three prime areas